CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### Discarding Characters

 Instead of bringing a new character/Wizard into play during your organization phase, you may discard a character that is at a Haven or at his home site.
 A Wizard may not be discarded.
-You must take this action when you are forced to discard a character due to a lack of available influence.
+You must take this action when you are forced to discard a character due to a lack of available influence. <span id="page35" class="page-number">35</span>

 #### Bringing Characters into Play